The Apple Card provides rewards boosts for Apple purchases, insightful app, and no fees whatsoever, making it an

-The Apple Card is a new cash-back store credit card from Apple that has no fees and generous rewards structure for Apple devotees.
+The Apple Card is a cash-back credit card from Apple that has no fees and a generous rewards structure for Apple devotees.

-What makes this card unique is that, if you’re approved for the card, Apple gives you a digital version of the card you can use within hours of being approved rather than having to wait days or weeks for the physical card to arrive.
+If you’re approved, Apple gives you a digital version of the card you can use within hours rather than having to wait days or weeks for the physical card to arrive.